2018-19 Tax Data

 National Minimum Wage and National Living Wage

-The government has aligned the National Minimum Wage and National Living Wage cycles so that any increases in rates now occur in April each year.
-The rates applying from 1 April 2018 are outlined below.
+Increases in the National Minimum Wage and National Living Wage rates now occur in April each year.
+The rates applying from 1 April 2019 are outlined below.

 |Apprentices*||16 and 17||18 – 20||21 – 24||25 and over|